the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.9.6] TBD =
+* Fix - Fixed incorrect position of arg in filter_var function of email validation in Validate.php Props to @dharmin for the fix!
+[125915]

 = [4.9.5] TBD =

 * Tweak - Allow for external modal control for modal button component [123818]